freeflyaz/event/README.md

 - Your app should allow users to do the following:
   - View a list of the next upcoming events sorted by the most recent (see the wireframe).
   - Add a new event.
 When a new event is added, the event list should reflect the changes automatically and the form fields should be cleaned.
+  - When styling your application, you *must* use vanilla CSS.

 ![wireframe](readme-images/wireframe.png)